Anjali17aj/PostgreSQL/README.md

 # SQL.

-SQL Engine used : postgresql and Graphical interface : pgAdmin
+This repo contains SQL commands.
+SQL Engine used : PostgreSQL and Graphical interface : PgAdmin4